mvallim/kubernetes-under-the-hood/documentation/ca-external-infrastructure.md

   <img src="images/intermediate-ca.svg">
 </p>

-### What is the purpose of the Intermediate CA certificate (resume to our words)
+### What is the purpose of the Intermediate CA certificate

-To improve the security of the root certificate, we have created two intermediate certificates from which SSL certificates are signed and issued.
+To improve the security of the root certificate, we will create two intermediate certificates from which SSL certificates are signed and issued.

-An intermediate certificate is a subordinate certificate issued by the trusted root, specifically for issuing server certificates from the final subject.
-The result is a chain of certificates that starts at the trusted root CA, up to the middleman and ends with the SSL certificate issued to you.
+An intermediate certificate is a subordinate certificate issued by the trusted root, specifically for issuing server certificates for the final subject.
+The result is a chain of certificates that starts at the trusted root CA, includes the intermediary certificates and ends with the SSL certificate issued to you.
 These certificates are called chained root certificates.

 Creating certificates directly from the root certificate of the CA increases the risk of compromising the root certificate, and if the root certificate is compromised, the entire trust infrastructure created by the SSL provider will fail.
-The use of intermediate certificates to issue SSL certificates to final entities, therefore, provides an additional level of security.
+The use of intermediate certificates to issue SSL certificates to final entities, therefore, provides an additional layer of security.
 You must install the intermediate certificates on your server together with the issued SSL certificate to complete the trusted chain and make the certificate effective.

-The use of intermediate certificates does not cause any installation, performance or compatibility problems.
+The use of intermediate certificates does not cause any installation, performance or compatibility issues.

 <p align="center">
   <img src="images/certificate-01.png">